 Cybercriminals try to steal employee login credentials so that they can download Wage and Tax Statements (Form W-2).
 They then use the W-2 information to electronically file a fraudulent federal income tax return in the employee’s name.
 By changing the bank account number, the cybercriminals receive the refund.

 Your vigilance, along with the UW’s two-factor authentication system, plays an important role in protecting your personal and UW data.

 - Be skeptical about emails that seem urgent or threaten negative consequences if you do not act.

-- The most secure way to access your W-2 is by using the “Sign in to Workday” link found on the Integrated Service Center’s (ISC) homepage.
+- The secure way to access your University of Washington W-2 is by using the “Sign in to Workday” link found on the Integrated Service Center’s (ISC) website.

-If you suspect you’ve received a phishing email disguised as an email from Workday, you can confirm the legitimacy of the message by logging into Workday via the ISC website and double-checking you received the same message in your Workday Inbox or your Workday Notifications (use the Cloud icon).
+If you suspect you’ve received a phishing email disguised as an email from Workday, you can confirm the legitimacy of the message by signing into Workday via the ISC website and double-checking you received the same message in your Workday Inbox or your Workday Notifications.

-- Do not approve unsolicited requests for two-factor authentication.
+- Do not approve unsolicited requests for two-factor authentication (2FA).

 - Use anti-virus software on your computers and devices, and keep the anti-virus software updated.